max-ribakov-cyera/typescript-tdd-workshop/src/iterations/02-adding-persistence/README.md

 expect(user.name).toBe('Jane Developer');
 ```

-Instead of matching each property of an object with it's own assertion, you can use `objectMatching`
+Instead of matching each property of an object with it's own assertion, you can use `toMatchObject` or `toEqual`
 to match on some properties of an object in one assertion.

 Try to keep a single assertion per test.
 This makes it easier to understand what's being tested.